sadra-hatami/Rubika-Group-Bot/README.md

 ### Do the locks stay on after restart?

-No. The current version keeps flags in memory only.
+No. This version keeps flags in memory only.

 ### Can regular members change the locks?

 No. Only the configured admin ID can change settings.

-### Is this the same as Rubika Advanced Group Bot?
+### Is there a more advanced version?

-No. This repository is the smaller lock bot.
-The advanced project has management, automation, AI, games, and SQLite settings.
+Yes.
+[Rubika Advanced Group Bot](https://github.com/sadra-hatami/Rubika-Advanced-Group-Bot) is the much larger group platform with moderation packs, automation, AI, games, XP, and SQLite.

+### Is there a Telegram control version?

+Yes.
+[Telegram Rubika Account Panel](https://github.com/sadra-hatami/Telegram-Rubika-Account-Panel) is a different project: a Telegram panel that controls a Rubika user account with `rubpy`.
+It is not this group lock bot.

 ### Why were some messages not deleted?